zoltanzseli/ngx-cron-editor/README.md

 2. Import the module in your own module:

     ```ts
-    import { CronEditorModule } from "ngx-cron-editor";
+    import { CronEditorModule } from 'ngx-cron-editor';

     @NgModule({
         imports: [..., CronEditorModule],